SonsOfProvidence/SonsOfProvidence/README.md

 **Intro Cutscene**: Grey texts Olivia “Departing now” on his phone while walking with Cobb on the tarmac, and they both board the plane.
 The plane takes off.
 **Gameplay**: Gameplay begins with the player playing as Lucas Grey, starting sitting down in a chair.
 Grey is armed with a Bartoli 75R pistol.
 There are several other guards present, also sitting.
 The target, Eugene Cobb is also sitting.
 The player must eliminate Cobb and the pilots, then collect the archive key, hack the plane’s radar and redirect it to crash into the ocean, grab a parachute, and then exit via the plane door.

-**Changes that will be needed**:

--   Start Location change
--   Guard Model replacer (Found in Chongqing Noodle Massacre)
--   Intro Cutscene (Found in Chongqing Noodle Massacre)

 **New starting location**: In the final train car
 **Scenery changes**: